 There's nothing more delicious than frozen yogurt!
 It's like a cross between sorbet and ice cream.
 It's definitely worth investing in an ice cream maker,especially if you are following the SCD or a gluten free diet.
 When I first made frozen yogurt we were stood over the bowl scooping small spoonfuls from the machine as it was churning, we couldn't wait for it to finish, it was a delicious ice cream recipe from Grain-Free Gourmet.

 I love fresh raspberries but for this recipe I used frozen raspberries, so convenient and you can eat them the whole year round!
 If you're making ice cream or frozen yogurt then it's a good idea to choose a mild honey.
 I prefer to use Acacia honey for SCD recipes since it seems to sweeten without overpowering the taste.
+You can also use yogurt cream to make this ice cream as explained in my Coffee, Hazelnut and White Chocolate Ice Cream recipe.

-Raspberry Ripple Frozen Yogurt GF SCD
+Raspberry Ripple Ice Cream or Frozen Yogurt GF SCD

-250g fresh or frozen raspberries
+250g frozen raspberries

 30ml acacia honey (or other mild honey)